vorni22/operating-systems/chapters/software-stack/libc/drills/tasks/common-functions/README.md

 # Common Functions

-Enter the `chapters/software-stack/libc/drills/tasks/common-functions/` folder, run `make skells`, then enter `support/`.
+Enter the `chapters/software-stack/libc/drills/tasks/common-functions/` folder, run `make skels`, then enter `support/`.
 Go through the practice items below.

 1. Update `os_string.c` and `os_string.h` to make available the `os_strcat()` function that performs the same string concatenation as `strcat()` from `libc`.